MCUdude/MightyCore/README.md

 * enablePower()
 * disablePower()

-### For more information please view the [Wiring reference page](https://github.com/MCUdude/MightyCore/blob/master/Wiring_reference.md)!
+### For more information please view the [Wiring reference page](https://github.com/MCUdude/MightyCore/blob/master/Wiring_reference.md)

 ## Library porting
-Some users have reported issues when trying to use some 3rd party libraries with the ATmega8535, ATmega16 or ATmega32.
+Some users have reported issues when trying to use some 3rd party libraries with the ATmega8535, ATmega16, or ATmega32.
 A simple guide on how to port a library can be found <b>[here](https://github.com/MCUdude/MightyCore/blob/master/Library_porting.md)</b>.

 ## Hardware
 I've designed a development board for this particular core.
-I've added all the functionality I missed with the original Arduino boards, and added the original AVR pinout.
+I've added all the functionality I missed with the original Arduino boards and added the original AVR pinout.
 Not all supported microcontrollers have the same pin functions, and differences are highlighted.
 The boards measures 8.0 * 10.0 cm (3.15 * 3.94 in)<br/>
 The development board has some additional unique features:
 * A voltage select jumper to run the microcontroller at 5V or 3.3V
 * A breadboard-friendly AVR with 32 IO pins, including 8 analog inputs
-* All pins located at the same side of the board, making it easy to hook it up to a breadboard
+* All pins located on the same side of the board, making it easy to hook it up to a breadboard
 * Male and female IO pin headers
 * Plenty of 5V, 3.3V, and GND points broken out, both male and female
 * A large ground pad on the underside of the board for connecting alligator clips, such as the ground clip of your oscilloscope
-* A potentiometer for using as a voltage reference (e.g adjusting the LCD contrast)
+* A potentiometer for use as a voltage reference (e.g. adjusting the LCD contrast)
 * Onboard LED connected to digital pin 0 (PB0)
 * A socketed crystal, perfect for experimenting with different clock frequencies
 * An auto reset enable header if you don't want the microcontroller to be reset every time you open the serial monitor on your PC